Golden Plains Shire

 About the area

-Golden Plains Shire is located in south-western Victoria, about 100 kilometres from the Melbourne CBD.
-Golden Plains Shire is bounded by the City of Ballarat and the Moorabool Shire in the north, the City of Greater Geelong in the east, the Surf Coast and Colac Otway Shires in the south, and the Corangamite and Pyrenees Shires in the west.
+Golden Plains Shire is located in south-western Victoria, about 80-160 kilometres from the Melbourne CBD, 10-100 kilometres from the Geelong CBD, and 10-80 kilometres from the Ballarat CBD.
+Golden Plains Shire is bounded by the City of Ballarat and Moorabool Shire in the north, the City of Greater Geelong in the east, Surf Coast Shire and Colac Otway Shire in the south, and Corangamite Shire and Pyrenees Shire in the west.